Superconference: The Big Ten and the Pac-10 expand to 12 (2011)

 After the Big Ten's initial announcement that it was looking at expansion in December 2009, rumors about possible expansion targets and the possibility that the conference might expand to as many as 14 or 16 teams circulated into May 2010.
 On June 11, 2010, Nebraska applied for membership in the Big Ten and was unanimously approved as the conference's 12th school.
 Its membership became effective July 1, 2011.
 Big Ten officials later stated that they had no plans to expand beyond 12 teams in the near future.

 On June 7, 2010, the Pac-10 approved expansion plans and issued invitations to six prospective schools, all from the Big 12: Colorado, Oklahoma, Oklahoma State, Texas, Texas A&M, and Texas Tech.
 On June 10, 2010, the Pac-10 announced that Colorado would be joining the conference in 2012.
 For several days, rumors circulated that Texas, Texas A&M, Texas Tech, Oklahoma, and Oklahoma State might follow suit and join the Pac-10 as soon as June 15, 2010, although Texas A&M was also considering a move to the SEC.
 On June 14, Texas rejected the offer to join the Pac-10, and shortly thereafter Oklahoma, Oklahoma State, Texas A&M, and Texas Tech pledged to stay in the Big 12 with Texas.
 On June 17, Utah accepted an invitation to join the Pac-10 as its 12th member, and on September 21, Colorado and the Big 12 reached an agreement to allow Colorado to join the Pac-10 a year earlier in 2011.
 As a result, Colorado and Utah revived a long-dormant rivalry with each other, which has since been dubbed the "Rumble in the Rockies".

 The SEC expands to 14 (2012)

 In 2011, the SEC announced the addition of Big 12 members Texas A&M and Missouri as its 13th and 14th members, both of which officially joined the conference on July 1, 2012.
 These moves set off the second wave of major conference realignment, as the Big 12 responded by adding TCU (left out of the initial 1996 expansion of the Big Eight Conference into the Big 12) and West Virginia in 2012 to retain a total of ten members.
-Several other schools have been rumored as potential expansion candidates for the SEC, but the conference has not expanded beyond 14 teams.
+Several other schools were rumored as potential expansion candidates for the SEC, but the conference did not expand beyond 14 teams until the 2020s conference realignment.